kotobuki09/Fab_OpenVLC/README.md

 Now can activate for the whole system from center controller

-Go to IMS folder, and open the terminal in this folder And now you can create WiFi network:
+Go to IMS Center Controller Unit folder, and open the terminal in this folder

+And now you can create WiFi network:

 #Intruction:

 Go to the controller directory: